ok - let's assume you have a Button on the Form and the button is labeled "Save". How do you want to handle this button?

 2.)
-You can disable then Button and enable it, if every fields are filled as you expect.
-This is kind of a guessing game or you must have some remarks like "*" for fields that has to be filled.
+You can disable then Button and enable it if every field is filled as you expect.
+This is kind of a guessing game or you must have some remarks like "*" for fields that have to be filled.
 The drawback is, sometimes you have to search the view for the little missing "I agree" checkbox.

 So how to handle this in the ViewModel?
 PropertyChange('DisableButton')?